simeononsecurity/simeononsecurity.ch/content/articles/secure-your-mobile-device-tips-for-keeping-your-data-safe/index.en.md

 #### Limiting Your Activity on Public Networks

 Avoid using public Wi-Fi networks for activities that require sensitive information, like **online banking** or shopping.
-Wait until you are using a private, secure network to access this information.
+Wait until you're using a private, secure network to access this information.

 ### What to Do If Your Device Is Lost or Stolen